Services

 Neurodevelopmental Assessment for Autism Spectrum Disorder (ASD) or Global Developmental Delay:

-- Typically includes measures of cognitive ability (IQ), adaptive behavior, visual-motor skills, expressive and receptive language skills, emotional and behavioral functioning, and social skills; observation; and review of relevant records.
+• May include measures of cognitive ability (IQ), adaptive behavior, visual-motor skills, expressive and receptive language skills, emotional and behavioral functioning, and social skills; behavioral observation; and review of relevant records.

 ADHD Assessment: